TheDuckCow/Blender_Effectors/README.md

 Current Version notes
 =================

 The "Update Effector" does nothing at this current time.
-For current functionality demostration, see the following video: https://www.facebook.com/video.php?v=736784593054780
+For current functionality demonstration, see the following video: https://www.facebook.com/video.php?v=736784593054780

 Currently, it *does* work to have multiple effectors on the same object without any issue.
 There is however an issue with location-changing effectors with feedback looping (driver moves object, but then driver is based on object position).
 Will be fixed in the future with empties as intermediate objects or equivalent setup.